 Expression, communication and meaning in music

-Renee has published over 40 journal articles, she has co-edited two volumes (Expressiveness in music performance: empirical approaches across styles and cultures; The Routledge companion to music cognition), three special journal issues, and written multiple chapter contributions to edited volumes, including to leading handbooks such as Foundations of music psychology.
+Renee has published over 50 journal articles, she has (co-)edited three volumes (Together in Music: Coordination, expression, participation; Expressiveness in music performance: empirical approaches across styles and cultures; The Routledge companion to music cognition), three special journal issues, and written multiple chapter contributions to edited volumes, including to leading handbooks such as Foundations of music psychology.
 Her research interests concern the multimodal experience of music, relationships between emotion and cognition in musical experiences, embodied music cognition, music for health and wellbeing, and music perception with hearing impairment.

 Mapping music for health and wellbeing in Sheffield